byuids-resumes/huangresume/docs/index.md

 - Enhanced troubleshooting and communication abilities while providing timely technical support
 - Built in quality, speed, and process optimization during the peak season.

+### Data Science Lead

+`January 2028 - June 2028`
+__Pacific Northwest National Lab__, Richland, WA

+- Worked on novel methods for soil sampling to reduce laboratory measurements
+- Used R and Visual Sample Plan to establish new sampling algorithms
+- Published a journal article in Environmental Quality.

 ### Data Science Consulting Team